quil-lang/quil/rfcs/analog/spec_changes.md

 There are two sorts of waveform references present in Quilt.
 Custom waveforms, defined with `DEFWAVEFORM`, are referenced directly by name.
-A hardware vendor or Quilt implementation may also support "template waveforms", which are referenced using functional notation.
+Quilt implementations may also support a number of "template waveforms", which are denoted using functional notation.
 For example `foo(a: 1, b: 2)` denotes a template waveform named `foo` with template parameter `a` set to `1` and `b` set to `2`.

 Although the values of template parameters may be expressions in general, specific implementations of Quilt are free to restrict this